ctm/mb2-doc/src/series/2024/wsop-style.md

 of Poker tournament structures for each of the daily tournaments, with the exception of July 5th ([see below](#july-5th)).
 All of the craftpoker.com WSOP-Style tournaments are played in one day, with five minute breaks every hour.
-Each starts at:

-* Monday through Friday: 5:05 pm Pacific time (8:05 pm Eastern)
+Each starts at 5:05 pm Pacific time (8:05 pm Eastern).
-* Saturday and Sunday: 3:05 pm Pacific time (6:05 pm Eastern)

 Late registration varies per tournament, but is always available for at least thirty-five minutes after the tournament starts.